The Brisket Stall: Understanding the Science Behind It!

 Wrapping It Up

-The brisket stall is no small thing – it can impact your cook quite a bit.
-Thus, the best way to deal with it is to understand everything that you can about this phenomenon.
+The brisket stall is no small thing - it can impact your cook quite a bit.
+6 hours is a long time - you could watch two of the Lord of the Rings movies in that time span.
+The best way to deal with the stall is to understand everything that you can about the phenomenon.
 Since you are at the end of this post, I can confidently say that you have been properly schooled!

 All that is left for you to do is to put this knowledge into practice.
-You will then be able to manage the brisket stall and produce a delicious piece of meat all at the same time!
+You will then be able to manage the brisket stall and produce a delicious piece of meat!

 By Kristy J. Norton